shze/lazysync/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r RMT, --remote RMT  Path where the remote data is located -l LCL, --local LCL   Path where the local data is located -L {y,n}, --lazy {y,n}
+  -h, --help            show this help message and exit -r RM, --remote RM    Path where the remote data is located -l LC, --local LC     Path where the local data is located -L {y,n}, --lazy {y,n}
                         Sync lazily (on access) or not (always download)